SilverMonkeyGmbH/v5_docs/Installation.rst

 Visit :doc:`/KnowledgeBase/KB00020_SIM-SQL_DB-Rights/index` to see how to create the Silver Monkey service account necessary for the DB connection.

-You finished the basic SQL Server installation for Silver Monkey.
+You have finished the basic SQL Server installation for Silver Monkey.

 Website Files